dsummersl/nvim-sluice/README.md

 # nvim-sluice

-A signs 'macro view' gutter for the right side of the window.
+A neovim minimap of the +signs gutter for the right side of the window.

 ## Install